Prepaid Card ScamsThe Top 10 Threats to Watch For This Year

 2. Card Reloading

-This tricky scam involves a criminal calling or emailing a merchant to claim they are a representative for their payment processor or issuing bank.
-Using stolen prepaid card data, the scammer will declare there is a problem loading the card.
-The attacker will have done their homework to be as believable as possible on this front.
-An unwitting merchant or staff member will reload the card electronically.
+A criminal calls or emails a merchant to claim they are a representative for their payment processor or issuing bank.
+Using stolen prepaid card data, the scammer declares that there is a problem loading the card, and the unwitting merchant or staff member will reload the card electronically.
 This allows the scammer to offload the funds into a dummy account or withdraw them directly from an ATM.
 Sometimes, the merchant may reload the card several times before detecting the fraud.

 3. Card Skimming